AdityaCoppisetti/robotic-arm/journal.md

 is taking power from the arduino and then it is also taking power from an external 12v power supply to give to the stepper motors

+which means that we would also have to change that in the pinheaders we copied from the arduino nano schematic and label them as gnd_1